jdecourval/laval-simulator/doc/main.md

 ## Introduction
 LAVAL COMPUTER is the first computer to implement the revolutionary LAVAL CPU architecture.
- Like every good acronym, LAVAL is recursively defined: Advanced Vectorized Architecture Laboratory.
+ Like every good acronym, LAVAL is recursively defined: Laval Advanced Vectorized Architecture Laboratory.

 Its a novel architecture set to revolutionize the computing world with its massively parallel architecture.
 Almost every implementation detail is configurable.